Computing fusion rules for spherical G-extensions of fusion categories: Preliminaries

 \section{Preliminaries}

-Recall a \textit{fusion category} is a linear, finitely semi-simple, rigid, monoidal category with simple unit \cite[Chapter 4]{EtGeNiOs2015}.
+Recall a \textit{fusion category} is a $\mathbbm{k}$-linear, finitely semi-simple, rigid, monoidal category with simple unit \cite[Chapter 4]{EtGeNiOs2015}.
+In this paper, we assume $\mathbbm{k}=\mathbbm{C}$.
 The semi-simplicity gives us well behaved \textit{fusion rules}, described by the non-negative integers $N^{Z}_{XY}=\dim(\cC(X\otimes Y, Z))$ for $X,Y,Z\in \Irr(\cC)$.
 Here and for the rest of the paper, we use $\Irr(\cC)$ to denote a fixed choice of representative for each equivalence classes of simple object in $\cC$.
 If $\cC$ is any category, we use here and throughout the paper the notation $\cC(X,Y):=\operatorname{Hom}(X,Y)$.
 We typically use $f\circ g$ to represent composition of morphisms.

 For fusion categories, there are several notions of dimension that are important to consider.
 First, there is a unique function $\FPdim\colon\Irr(\cC)\rightarrow \mathbbm{R}^{+}$ such that $\FPdim(\tu)=1$ and $\FPdim(X)\FPdim(Y)=\sum_{Z\in \Irr(\cC)}N^{Z}_{XY}\FPdim(Z)$ called the \textit{Frobenius-Perron dimension}, \cite[Section 3.3]{EtGeNiOs2015}.
 This dimension depends only on the based ring $K_{0}(\cC)$, and is insensitive to the details of the categorification.